-1 Cardiovascular Health Cardiovascular health is ranked as the number one health need in our community.
+1 Cardiovascular Health

+Cardiovascular health is ranked as the number one health need in our community.
 This includes incidence and prevalence of heart disease, which proportionally accounts for the most deaths in the service area (relative to all other causes).
 High blood pressure (hypertension), high cholesterol, and other cardiovascular indicators were examined across all data sources.
-Cardiovascular disease (CVD) and preliminary indicators of compromised cardiovascular health are also linked to many other health conditions, many of which are preventable.
-There was significant health disparity present in cardiovascular outcomes for individuals in medically underserved communities, low income individuals, and racial and ethnic minorities.
-Cardiovascular deaths are the leading cause of preventable deaths.
-Secondary Data Among the 5 counties in the service area, cardiovascular diseases accounted for 31.1% of all deaths (all ages) between 2015 and 2017.
-Four of the counties in the service are are slightly higher than the state average (29.4%).
-(Source: OASIS, 2019) Cardiovascular Deaths, % of All Causes, 2015 - 2017
+Cardiovascular disease (CVD) and preliminary indicators of compromised cardiovascular health are also linked to many other health conditions-many of which are preventable.
+There is significant health disparity present in cardiovascular outcomes for individuals in medically underserved communities, low income individuals, and racial and ethnic minorities.
+Cardiovascular deaths are the most commonly occurring preventable deaths.

-Survey Data
+Among the 5 counties in this service area, cardiovascular diseases accounted for 29.9% of all deaths (all ages) between 2015 and 2017.

+Cardiovascular disease was the leading cause of death in the service area.
+Three of the counties in the service are are slightly higher than the state average (29.4%).
+Franklin has the highest proportion of CV deaths.
+(Source: OASIS, 2019)

+Cardiovascular Deaths, % of All Causes, 2017

-More than 1 in 2
+\ More than 1 in 2 reported hypertension in their household.

-reported hypertension in their household.
+\ 43% of respondents reported high cholesterol in their household.

-More than 1 in 3 (40%) responden ts reported high cholesterol in their household.
-60% reported walking less than 10 minutes on at least 3 of the last 7 days.
-Persistent Disparities In all counties with available data, Black residents were more likely to die from Cardiovascular Disease (CVD) than White residents.
-In Greene County, a Black resident was more than twice as likely to die from CVD than a White resident, and in Hancock County a Black resident was more than three times as likely to die from CVD than a White resident, adjusting for age, in 2017.
-(Source: OASIS).
-Across the service area, Black residents were more than twice as likely to visit an ED for CVD than White residents, adjusting for age, in 2017.
+43% reported walking less than 10 minutes on at least 3 of the last 7 days.

+In Banks, Elbert, Franklin, and Hart counties, Black residents were significantly more likely to die from Cardiovascular Disease (CVD) than White residents.

+Across the service area, a Black resident was more likely to visit an Emergency Department (ED) for CVD than a White resident.
+In Elbert, Franklin, and Stephens counties, Black residents were more than twice as likely to visit an ED for CVD than White residents, adjusted for age (2017).
+In Hart county, a Black resident was more than three times more likely to visit an ED for CVD than a White resident, adjusted for age (2017).
 When we examined these trends over time, evidence from secondary data showed persistent, statistically significant differences for the years observed (2007-2017) (Source: OASIS).

-The figure below represents the orders of magnitude between the state ED visit rate disparity for the Black population in the state, and the three counties with the greatest disparity: Taliaferro, where Black residents are 4.11 times more likely than White residents to go to the ED for CVD; Hancock, where the ED rate is 3.69 greater; and Greene, where the rate was 4.11 times greater.
+The figure below represents the orders of magnitude between the state ED visit rates for Black residents in the Service Area and the two counties with the greatest disparity: Hart, where Black individuals were 3.31 times more likely than White individuals to go to the ED for CVD; and Elbert, where the ED rate was 2.78 greater than that for White individuals.

 Emergency Department Visits for Cardiovascular Disease: Racial Disparity

-Focus Group Data

 What is your biggest health challenge?